jonmpan/constructorhangmangame/README.md

 ![GitHub Logo](./preview1.png)

-**Instructions:**
+### **IMPORTANT Instructions:**

-Play this game with a maximized CLI window.
-Start the game AFTER you maximize your CLI window.
-This should help the ASCII art adjust to your resolution.
+- **Play this game with a maximized CLI window.**
+- Start the game AFTER you maximize your CLI window.
+- This should help the ASCII art adjust to your resolution.
+- Win 3 times to see some ASCII animation!

 ***Much Needed Improvements:***
 - Everything